 TUM has long been a driving force in researching the mutual interactions of science, technology and society.
-In recognition of the university’s considerable contributions to this burgeoning field, Facebook made a five-year, US$ 7.5 million contribution to TUM in January 2019, to help launch the IEAI, which will finance, and ensure the independence of, game-changing research into wide-reaching, ethical and responsible applications for AI.
+In recognition of the university’s considerable contributions to this burgeoning field, Facebook made a five-year, US$ 7.5 million contribution to TUM in January 2019, to help launch the Institute for Ethics in Artificial Intelligence (IEAI), which finances, fosters and conducts independent, game-changing research into wide-reaching, ethical and responsible applications for AI.

-The new institute follows the university’s bold creation of the Munich Center for Technology in Society (MCTS) in 2012, whose mission is to better understand and reflexively shape the multiple interactions between science, technology and society.
+The IEAI follows TUM’s strategy for “Human-Centered Engineering” and the university’s bold creation of the Munich Center for Technology in Society (MCTS) in 2012, whose mission is to better understand and reflexively shape the multiple interactions between science, technology and society.

 The IEAI conducts inter-, multi-, and transdisciplinary research that promotes active collaboration between the technical, engineering and social sciences, while also actively courting interaction with a wide group of international stakeholders from academia, industry and civil society.
 This exhaustive approach enables the IEAI to truly and comprehensively address a growing group of ethical challenges arising at the interface of technology and human values.
 It also aids in the development of thoroughly operational ethical frameworks in the field of AI.